gocept Link Monitoring Server

 This creates the actual buildout script as bin/buildout:

-Running the buildout created a set of scripts, corresponding to the various components.
+After the buildout was run there are scripts created to start the various parts.
 The test profile uses a deployment sandbox, so all the scripts are contained in parts/deployment/etc/init.d:

 % ls parts/deployment/etc/init.d/ lms-checker lms-notifier lms-scheduler lms-syncer lms-web lms-zeo

 To get started, first start the ZEO and the lms web interface:

 % parts/deployment/etc/init.d/lms-zeo start % parts/deployment/etc/init.d/lms-web start